What words could we use to describe God’s grace toward sinners like us? Amazing? Yes. Extravagant? For sure. Astonishing? Absolutely!

 - We become ambassadors of Christ (2 Cor 5:18-20).

 - We become witnesses of the gospel (Acts 1:8).

 - We become bond-slaves of Christ (Eph 6:6; 1 Peter 2:16).

 - We become more than conquerors (Rom 8:37).

 What then shall we say to these things?
 If God is for us, who can be against us?
 He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?
 (Romans 8:31-32)

-[To learn more about the doctrine of conversion, read the book Counseling One Another: A Theology of Inter-Personal Discipleship from Shepherd Press.]
+[To learn more about the doctrine of conversion and how it relates to discipleship, read the book Counseling One Another: A Theology of Inter-Personal Discipleship from Shepherd Press.]